shawn-insights/metaverse/README.md

 ## 📝 Article

-The following articles are to share the idea of Meta-Biz as tne next generation ubiquitous business.
+The following articles are to share the idea of Meta-Biz as the next generation ubiquitous business.
 It was written in Korean in 2008 and has been translated by Google Translator in 2022.
 (So, there might be mistranslation or typo.)

 - [Meta-Biz as a next generation U-Biz (KR)](./docs/Meta_Biz_KR_2008.pdf)
 - [Meta-Biz as a next generation U-Biz (EN - Auto-translated by Google Translator)](./docs/Meta_Biz_AutoTranslation_EN_2008.pdf)